ysumit52/capacitor-downlaod-plugin/README.md

-# capacitor-download-plugin
+# Capacitor-Download-Plugin
-A download any file from server capacitor plugin
+A download plugin which help to download any file from server using direct URL

-# Capacitor plugin for file sharing

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/moberwasserlechner)